The Case for AI-Native Pricing in Chemicals: Breaking Free from the Commoditization Trap

 Many companies have tried to get smarter about pricing by building rules-based systems.
 You know the type:

+Sounds logical, right?
+The problem is that rules like these break down fast in real markets.
 First, these rules are based on what happened in the past, not what's happening now.
 A rule that worked great during stable times can destroy margins during a supply crunch.

 More importantly, rules can't handle the “art” of pricing.
 Real pricing decisions involve dozens of variables and unstructured contextual factors when going into a price.
 Does the procurement team like to negotiate prices a lot?
 Is this a key customer?
 Have they been mad about a recent quality issue?
 There’s plenty of art in delivering the right price to a customer.